Associate Dean for Academic Affairs, Associate Professor

 - B.A., University of Pune, India

-- The Nancy and Richard Ruggles Prize by the International Association for Research in Income and Wealth (2012)
+- The Nancy and Richard Ruggles Memorial Prize in Economics (2012)

 - Applied Econometrics